Thiruparankundram: History and significance

-In the 18th-century and after, the Murugan temple's mandapas and infrastructure were used as civic hospital by Hindus and as a second outpost of Madurai where soldiers gathered during times of war.
+In the 18th century and after, the Murugan temple's mandapas and infrastructure were used as civic hospitals by Hindus and as a second outpost of Madurai where soldiers gathered during times of war.
 Later, the European regiments aided by Haider Ali and Yusuf Khan targeted controlling the temple during the British and French campaign to form what later became the Madras Presidency.